greenpeace/gpes-engaging-networks-token/README.md

 }
 ```

-Please note the cache is needed because Engaging Networks will issue a max of 5,000 tokens per hour.
+Please note that the cache is needed because Engaging Networks will issue a max of 5,000 tokens per hour.
+This script will ask for a new token if the cached version is older than 5 minutes.
+This cache also reduces resource consumption both in Greenpeace and Engaging Network servers.

-The information about the token source (cache or engaging) is for debugging purposes only.
+The information in the json about the token source (cache or engaging) is for debugging purposes only.

 ## Install this script

+1. Rename `config.php.dist` to `config.php`
+2. Edit `config.php`:
-You'll need a **writable folder**, to act as a cache, and store the token value for a few minutes.
-This folder should be outside the server's path, for security reasons.
-Don’t forget to ensure the server can write in that folder.
+3. Modify the CACHE_FOLDER setting.
+You'll need a **writable folder**, to store the cache file with the token value.
+This folder should be outside the server's path, for extra security.

-You’ll need to rename the file `config.php.dist` and add the API key and the folder absolute path.
+4. Add the API key in the `ENGAGING_NETWORKS_API_KEY`setting.
+5. Finally configure the `ALLOW_ORIGIN_HEADER` with the domain name
+5. Upload `EngagingNetworksToken.php`, `index.php` and `config.php` to your server

-For security reasons the script needs to work in https.
+For security reasons the script should work from an https url

 ### config.php example